-An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that match what you want.
-If your goal is to live in a remote, backwoods type area, make sure the site is not in the path of economic growth.
+An aspect that gets overlooked in some cases is to envision what the area may be like in 5-10 years and does that picture look how you want.
+If your goal is to live on off-grid land in a remote, backwoods-type area, make sure the site is not in the path of economic growth.
 For more insight on off-grid living, check out our article on how to live off the grid.
 Make a list of what you’d want in a perfect world, and what you can’t do without.
 These issues don’t necessarily have to be set in stone, but if you go ahead and make some of these decisions before you start your search, it tends to make the process smoother.

 When you feel confident about the issues mentioned above, you can begin searching for land.
 It’s much easier to find property in this day and age with so much information at your fingertips.
 Our residential land for sale is a great place to start, featuring buildable lots throughout the United States.
 You can take advantage of our location, size, price, type, and tag features to find exactly what you’re looking for as well as use our map features to view from a terrain, satellite, or 3D perspective.
 For example, whether it's a dream or a reality, people like to check out our islands for sale when looking for land to build their dream home.
 It’s worth noting that once you start finding properties that fit the bill, there’s still a lot of work left to do to ensure you choose the right piece of land.

 Depending on your level of comfort and experience, it’s usually not a bad idea to enlist the services of an expert.
 There are a lot of land brokers and agents out there with the Accredited Land Consultant designation from the Realtors Land Institute.
 There are also many real estate agents out there who simply have a significant amount of experience with land.
 If you’re looking for an easy way to find a land specialist near you, look no further than our agent directory.
 One of the main benefits of hiring a land specialist is they may be able to help you identify many of the potential problems that can come with a piece of land that you might have missed on your own.